bueltge/wordpress-multisite-enhancements/README.md

 * Enables an 'Add New' link under the Plugins menu for Network admins
 * Adds several useful items to the multisite 'Network Admin' admin bar
 * On the network plugins page, show which blogs have this plugin active
+* On the network theme page, show which blog have the theme active

 ### Screenshots
  1. [Blog ID on Sites](https://github.com/bueltge/WordPress-Multisite-Enhancements/blob/master/assets/screenshot-1.png)